jacksonh1/slim_conservation_scoring/README.md

 A series of tools to quantify the conservation of potential short linear motifs in disordered regions.<br>

 The basic idea is that you precalculate ortholog groups for conservation analysis and generate multiple sequence alignments for all of the groups.
 This pipeline is designed to access that "database" and calculate conservation scores for candidate motifs in a table.
 The pipeline can be used with any database of multiple sequence alignments, but the database key needs to be formatted in a specific way (see [database setup](#database-setup)).
 This repo includes an example database (`./data/example_orthogroup_database/`).
 The database is the output from my [orthoDB ortholog group preprocessing pipeline](https://github.com/jacksonh1/slim_conservation_orthogroup_generation), and assumes that the ortholog groups were generated for all human proteins (in orthoDB) at different phylogenetic levels (Eukaryota, Metazoa, etc.) like in the [example](https://github.com/jacksonh1/slim_conservation_orthogroup_generation/tree/main/examples/ex3_all_human_genes).
+The code for generating the example database is in `./data_processing/`.

 - pipeline inputs: